regenwatchdog/regenwatchdog.github.io/cpoguide.md

 ## TIP 1: Make your demands clear from the outset

-Before Compulsory Purchase Orders are initiated, the landlord will have needed to set out what its offer is to leaseholders - either in a 'Landlord Offer' document which is part of the ballot process, or in an approved policy document if the landlord is a local authority.
+Before a Compulsory Purchase Order (CPO) is initiated, the landlord will have needed to set out what its offer is to leaseholders - either in a 'Landlord Offer'as part of a ballot process, or in an approved policy document if the landlord is a local authority.

 You will have the opportunity to challenge and influence the details of the landlord offer prior to and throughout the CPO process.
-It will be the main consideration when it comes to challenging a CPO so it is important that you set out clearly the terms of the rehousing package you want to be offered.
+It will be the main consideration when it comes to challenging a CPO so it's important that you set out clearly the terms of the rehousing package you want to be offered.

 The Government's [Estate Regeneration National Guidance](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/575578/Estate_Regeneration_National_Strategy_-_Resident_Engagement_and_Protection.pdf) documents proposes a 'Home Swap' option (see page 9) where leaseholders are offered full ownership of a new home on the redeveloped estate and any difference in value is disregarded, provided that the leaseholder doesn't sell up before 7 years after moving in.